Skip to main content

 • “I have an RTX 4060 graphics card and 24GB RAM, yet the visuals feel limited and low compared to what PC hardware can handle.”

-• “Maybe that's how long this play test lasted, but now I'm getting a "no connection" message when I try to start the game anyways.
-The game felt amazing on PC playing it at 165Hz for the first time, but the graphics don't visually hold up with what other titles are up to and I know how much a PC system can handle.
-Not just that but the visuals look a bit dull and very plastic-y looking now that I can see everything up close on a 23 inch monitor.”
+• “Maybe that's how long this play test lasted, but now I'm getting a 'no connection' message when I try to start the game anyway.
+The game felt amazing on PC playing it at 165Hz for the first time, but the graphics don't visually hold up with what other titles are up to.
+The visuals look a bit dull and very plastic-y looking now that I can see everything up close on a 23-inch monitor.”

 • monetization